Fernando1581/OWLVENTORY_Computer_Setup-Inventory_System/README.md

 Password: ****

 Employee Account
 Note: You can create your own account within the application to test the employee-side features.
+(You can create an account inside the manager registration UI)

 ## 🚀 How to Run
 Ensure your MySQL server is active.